molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 ###2.
 Imputation

 This chapter shortly describes the contents of the Molgenis Compute distro.
-EXTEND THIS!!
+Add prerequisists like Molgenis Compute manual etc. EXTEND THIS!!

 ####2.1 Installation of Molgenis Compute